Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What’s the best way to send money to Tunisia?

 Online money transfer providers typically offer the strongest exchange rates and lowest fees on money transfers to Tunisia.
 Some offer cash pickup in as little as a few minutes, while others seamlessly transfer to bank accounts.
 Sending money through PayPal or your bank is also an option, but you’ll typically face higher fees and weaker exchange rates when going that route.

 Companies like WorldRemit specialise in foreign currencies, making them some of the most cost-effective transfers.
 Most offer transfers directly to your recipient’s Tunisian bank account, often in as little as a day or two.

-Services like MoneyGram and Western Union allow you to transfer cash for pickup at a local branch in Tunisia — often in 15 minutes.
+Services like MoneyGram, Remitly and Western Union allow you to transfer cash for pickup at a local branch in Tunisia — often in 15 minutes.
 While it’s a fast way to send money, you’ll pay for the convenience in weak exchange rates and high fees.

-Tunisian dinars are not a popular currency, but your local bank may be able to exchange them.
+Tunisian dinar is not a popular currency, so your local bank typically will not be able to exchange them.
 If your bank supports Tunisian dinars, beware of high fees and wide margins on the exchange rate compared to digital and other options when sending a wire transfer to Tunisia.

 How to send money to Tunisia online

 Sign up and send money with a digital money transfer specialist in four steps:

 - Sign up for a free account.
 Pick a provider and sign up for a free online account using your contact information, proof of ID and preferred payment method.